-- The effectiveness of the functioning of internal quality control systems.
-As indicated in the section System of Quality Management annual evaluation conclusion as of 30 June 2023 of this report, Ernst & Young, Société Anonyme concluded that our internal control systems are designed appropriately and are operating effectively. - The audit firm's independence practices.
-Moreover we confirm that an internal review of independence compliance has been conducted.
-We refer to page 37-40. - The policy followed by the audit firm concerning the continuing education of statutory auditors.
-We refer to pages 41-45.
+- The effectiveness of the functioning of internal quality control system; as indicated in the section System of Quality Management annual evaluation conclusion as of 30 June 2023 of this report, Ernst & Young, Société Anonyme concluded that our internal control systems are designed appropriately and are operating effectively. - The statutory auditor's or the audit firm's independence practices which also confirms that an internal review of independence compliance has been conducted, - The policy followed by the statutory auditor or the audit firm concerning the continuing education of statutory auditors.